leobenTaningco/leobenTaningco/README.md

 # hi i'm Leoben

-and i like dogs especially these guys, have some photos that change every time you reload
+and i like dogs especially these guys, have some photos that change every 3 minutes

 |  |  |
 |--------|----------|